sofmeright/VirtualDisplayDriver_Wizard/README.md

 <img src="https://github.com/sofmeright/IDDSampleDriver_Wizard/blob/main/PPIT-IddSample_Wiz-v0.602-SS_GUI_Advanced.png" width="220" />

+### How did we get here:
+- I use the Virtual Display Driver in my [workstation setup](http://sh.uni2.cc/28JLJ) and at a point I wondered how hard it would be to make a GUI for the driver and in turn I had to figure out how hard it was to finish my thought.
+- I'm sharing this because I am typically a leecher and not a seeder.
+I use a lot of open source products in my workflow but do not often contribute.
+I'd be tickled if anyone gets use of this even if its only a drop-in-the-bucket.

 ### Features:
 - Driver (Install / Uninstall / Reload) - Note: Reload has been useful, in my experience using Sunshine; reload did not cause the active session to terminate and refreshed changes.
 - Monitor(s) (Set # of) - Adjusting the amount of virtual displays the driver is providing.